cloudify-cosmo/cloudify-nodecellar-example/README.md

 ## Before You Begin

 Before you can deploy this application using Cloudify, you'll need to have the following setup in your environment:
 * An OpenStack cloud environment and credentials.
-Cloudify defaults to [HP Cloud](http://www.hpcloud.com/) endpoint URLs, so the easiest would be to [setup an account with HP Cloud](todo).
+Cloudify defaults to [HP Cloud](http://www.hpcloud.com/) endpoint URLs, so the easiest would be to [setup an account with HP Helion Cloud](https://horizon.hpcloud.com/).
 * Python 2.7 or higher installed
 * Pip (Python package manager) 1.5 or higher installed
 * Linux or Mac OSX.
 For Linux, the Cloudify CLI has been tested with Ubuntu 13.04 or higher, and Arch Linux (but should work just as well on other Linux distros).
 For Mac it's been tested with OSX mavericks.
 Windows support will be added in the near future.

 ## Step 1: Install the Cloudify CLI
 The first thing you'll need to do is install the Cloudify CLI, which will let you upload blueprints, create deployments from them and execute workflows on these deployments.
 This is quite simple once you have Python and pip installed.
-It is recommended to install the CLI in a new python [virtual environment](todo).
+It is recommended to install the CLI in a new python [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/).
 That will make it easier to upgrade and remove, and will also save you the need to you use `sudo` with the installation.
 To install the CLI follow the following steps:
 * If you're using a python `virtualenv`, activate it.

 ```